Bayesian Latent Class Regression with Interpretable Binary Profiles: Posterior Computation

 \subsection{Prior Specifications}

-To perform posterior inference for our model \eqref{eq:model}, we first specify prior distributions for the model parameters $(\Ab, \Bb, \bGamma, \Gb)$.
-Until now, our model has incorporated observation-specific covariates $\xb$ through the conditional distribution of the deep latent cluster $z ~|~ \xb$ in \eqref{eq:model_z_x}.
-In many applications, there exists another type of covariates, known as meta covariates, that are associated with each dimension of the observed data \citep{norberg2019comprehensive}.
+We first specify prior distributions for the parameters $(\Ab, \Bb, \bGamma, \Gb)$ in model \eqref{eq:model}.
+Our model incorporates observation-specific covariates $\xb$ through the conditional distribution of the deep latent cluster $z ~|~ \xb$ in \eqref{eq:model_z_x}.
+In many applications, one also has access to variable- instead of sample-specific features \citep{norberg2019comprehensive}.
 For example, in ecology, each species has its biological traits; in genetics, each DNA nucleotide has a corresponding location; and in survey design, each question has its semantic features.
-We denote the collection of meta covariates by the $p \times p_t$ matrix $\Tb$, where the $i$th row $\tb_i$ represents the meta covariates for the data entry $y_i$.
+We denote the collection of such meta covariates by $p \times p_t$ matrix $\Tb$, where the $i$th row $\tb_i$ represents the features for the $i$th entry.

 As discussed in Section \ref{sec:model}, the binary matrix $\Gb$ encodes the dependency of each $y_i$ on the latent attributes in $\wb$.
 We design a hierarchical prior distribution that encourages data entries $y_i$ with similar meta covariates $\tb_i$ to exhibit similar dependency structures on $\wb$: